 When the boost pressure reaches its maximum value, the guide vanes are opened further.
 By varying the vane angle, it is possible to achieve the required boost pressure over the entire engine speed range.
 So excess pressure valves are no longer required.

-These values are sure to impress.
-And the fuel economy that is achieved despite the high power output is just as impressive.
+The fuel economy that is achieved despite the high power output is impressive.
 Simply efficient, just as it should be with a turbo.
 A 911 Turbo to be precise.

 © 2014 Porsche Cars Great Britain Ltd. Legal notice.

 * The latest Porsche models are designed to operate on fuels with an ethanol content of up to 10%.
 Data determined for standard specification and in the NEDC (New European Driving Cycle) in accordance with the Euro 5 and Euro 6 (715/2007/EC and 692/2008/EC) measurement method.
 The figures do not refer to an individual vehicle nor do they constitute part of the offer.
 They are intended solely as a means of comparing different types of vehicle.
 You can obtain further information about individual vehicles from your Porsche Centre.

 Consumption figures were obtained on the basis of standard equipment.
 Special equipment may affect consumption and performance.